bellodox/trucker-wiki-content/Ruby-on-Rails.md

 ### Prerequisites

-Deploying a Rails app on Trucker requires a bit of basic knowledge on:

-* Ruby, Rubygems, Bundler, and of course Rails 3
+Deploying a Rails app on Trucker requires a bit of basic knowledge on Ruby, Rubygems, Bundler, and of course Rails 3.
-* Git SCM

 Additionally, you should have a Trucker account, the trucker command line client installed on your machine, and logged in the Trucker service.
 If not, have a look at our [[getting started]] section.

 ## Deploy your application to Trucker